-The Endangered Species Act (the "ESA") was established to protect endangered and threatened species.
+The ESA was established to protect endangered and threatened species.
 Pursuant to the ESA, if a species is listed as threatened or endangered, restrictions may be imposed on activities adversely affecting that species' habitat.
-Similar protections are offered to migratory birds under the Migratory Bird Treaty Act.
-The U.S. Fish and Wildlife Service must also designate the species' critical habitat and suitable habitat as part of the effort to ensure survival of the species.
+Similar protections are offered to migratory birds under the Migratory Bird Treaty Act and to bald and golden eagles under the Bald and Golden Eagle Protection Act.
+The USFWS must also designate the species' critical habitat and suitable habitat as part of the effort to ensure survival of the species.
 A critical habitat or suitable habitat designation could result in material restrictions on land use and may materially impact oil and natural gas development.
 Our oil and natural gas operations in certain of our operating areas could also be adversely affected by seasonal or permanent restrictions on drilling activity designed to protect certain wildlife in the Delaware Basin and other areas in which we operate.
-See "Risk Factors - We Are Subject to Government Regulation and Liability, Including Complex Environmental Laws, Which Could Require Significant Expenditures."
+See "Risk Factors-Risks Related to Laws and Regulations-We are subject to government regulation and liability, including complex environmental laws, which could require significant expenditures."
 Our ability to maximize production from our leases may be adversely impacted by these restrictions.

-Approximately 26% of our Delaware Basin acreage position, including all of the BLM Acquisition, consists of federal leasehold administered by the BLM.
+As of December 31, 2020, approximately 28% of our Delaware Basin acreage position, including all of the BLM Acquisition, consists of federal leasehold administered by the BLM.
 Permitting for oil and natural gas activities on federal lands can take significantly longer than the permitting process for oil and natural gas activities not located on federal lands.
 Delays in obtaining necessary permits can disrupt our operations and have an adverse effect on our business.
 These BLM leases contain relatively standardized terms and require compliance with detailed regulations and orders, which are subject to change.
 These operations are also subject to BLM rules regarding engineering and construction specifications for production facilities, safety procedures, the valuation of production, the payment of royalties, the removal of facilities, the posting of bonds, hydraulic fracturing, the control of air emissions and other areas of environmental protection.
 These rules could result in increased compliance costs for our operations, which in turn could have an adverse effect on our business and results of operations.
 Under certain circumstances, the BLM may require our operations on federal leases to be suspended or terminated.
+In January 2021, the Biden administration issued the Biden Administration Federal Lease Orders.
+The impact of these federal actions remains unclear, and if the restrictions do not lapse, or other limitations or prohibitions become effective, our oil and natural gas operations on federal lands could be adversely impacted.

 Oil and natural gas exploration and production activities on federal lands are also subject to the National Environmental Policy Act ("NEPA").
 NEPA requires federal agencies, including the Department of Interior, to evaluate major agency actions having the potential to significantly impact the environment.
-In the course of such evaluations, an agency will prepare an environmental assessment that assesses the potential direct, indirect and cumulative impacts of a proposed project and, if necessary, will prepare a more detailed environmental impact statement that may be made available for public review and comment.
-This process has the potential to delay or even halt development of future oil and natural gas projects with NEPA applicability.
+In the course of such evaluations, an agency will prepare an environmental assessment that assesses impacts that are "reasonably foreseeable" and have a "reasonably close causal relationship" to the agency action under review and, if necessary, will prepare a more detailed environmental impact statement that may be made available for public review and comment.
+This process, including any additional requirements or procedures that may be included in the process, has the potential to delay or even halt development of future oil and natural gas projects with NEPA applicability.